Office of Community Development

 The Ohio Balance of State Homeless Management Information System (HMIS) is a non-duplicative computerized data collection system designed to provide client-level data about homeless persons' interaction with the homeless delivery system including services/assistance provided and housing status.
 ODSA grantees serving homeless persons or helping to prevent homelessness accurately track client intake, produce system-wide reports, and better provide homeless persons with needed services.
 The project is funded with a grant from the U.S. Department of Housing and Urban Development (HUD) and Ohio Housing Trust Fund (OHTF) dollars.

 The Housing Opportunities for Persons with AIDS (HOPWA) funds organizations to assist with meeting the housing and supportive service needs of low- and moderate-income persons with AIDS or HIV-related diseases.
 Nonprofit organizations and units of local government are eligible to apply for HOPWA grant funds.

 The Housing Assistance Grant Program (HAGP) promotes affordable housing opportunities and improves housing conditions through emergency home repair and limited down payment assistance for low- and moderate-income citizens.
 Grant funds are provided through the Ohio Housing Trust Fund (OHTF).
 Eligible applicants include nonprofit organizations, local governments, public housing authorities and consortia of any eligible applicants.
 Housing Development Assistance Program

 The Supportive Housing Program provides funding for operations (and limited funding for services) in permanent supportive housing and facility-based transitional housing programs for low- and moderate-income citizens.
 Qualified individual nonprofit agencies are eligible to apply for grant funding provided through the Ohio Housing Trust Fund.

-The Emergency Shelter Grant Discretionary Program provides funding for emergency repairs to address health/safety issues at OCD-funded emergency shelters and, as a lower priority, supportive housing facilities.
+The Emergency Shelter Grant Target of Opportunity provides funding for emergency repairs to address health/safety issues at OCD-funded emergency shelters and, as a lower priority, supportive housing facilities.